 This option allows a student from one degree program to earn a secondary major from a participating department within a different program by fulfilling the requirements set forth by that participating department but without requiring students to enroll in the additional courses that comprise that other program's core curriculum.
 Through the secondary major option, upon graduation, a student earns one baccalaureate degree from Baylor (through the fulfillment of all requirements from the student's home college or school).
 Although that student will not be awarded a second degree, the student's transcript will reflect that he or she has earned a secondary major in that second area of study.

 Interested students should consult the departmental sections within this catalog to determine specific requirements for secondary majors.
 If interested, students also should contact their "secondary" department as early in their undergraduate studies as possible to determine if a secondary major is available and to receive advising.

 General requirements for coursework and progression standards for primary majors also apply to secondary majors.

-Certificates are optional and offer students the opportunity to choose from a select group of courses focused on helping develop a particular skill or area of expertise.
+- Certificates are optional and offer students the opportunity to choose from a select group of courses focused on developing a skill that students can put to practical and professional use.

-Students must have a grade point average minimum of 2.00 ("C") on all courses in the certificate taken at Baylor.
-Some departments require a "C" or better in every course applying to the certificate or may require a higher overall GPA for the certificate.
+- Grade point average - a minimum of 2.00 (“C”) on all courses in the certificate taken at Baylor.
+Some departments require a “C” or better in every course applying to the certificate or may require a higher overall GPA for the certificate.